snake-biscuits/bsp_tool/README.md

 # bsp_tool
 Python library for analysing .bsp files

-`bsp_tool` provides a Command Line Interface for exploring & editing .bsp files
+`bsp_tool` provides a Command Line Interface for analysing .bsp files
 Current development is focused on bringing new maps to Counter-Strike: Online 2 & the Titanfall Engine